Learning Neural Acoustic Fields: Introduction

 The sound of the ball leaving the bat, as much as its visible trajectory, tells us whether the hit is likely to be a home run or not.
 Our experience of the world around us is rich and multimodal, depending on integrated input from multiple sensory modalities.
 In particular, spatial acoustic cues provide us with a sense of the direction and distance of a sound source without needing visual confirmation, allow us to estimate the properties of a surrounding environment, and are critical to subjective realism in gaming and virtual simulations.

 Recent progress in implicit neural representations has enabled the construction of continuous, differentiable representations of the visual world directly from raw image observations \citep{sitzmann2019srns,mildenhall2020nerf,Niemeyer2020DVR, yariv2020multiview}.
-These models typically utilize a neural renderer in combination with a learned implicit representation to jointly capture and render images of a scene.
-By leveraging the multiview consistency between visual observations, these methods can infer images of the same scene from novel viewpoints.

-However, our perception of the physical world is informed not only by our visual observations, but also by the spatial acoustics cues present in the environment.
-As a preliminary step in learning the acoustic properties of scenes, we explore an implicit model that represents the magnitude of the underlying impulse response of audio reverberations.
+However, our perception of the physical world is informed not only by our visual observations, but also by the spatial acoustic cues present in the environment.
+As a preliminary step in learning the acoustic properties of scenes, we explore an implicit model that represents the underlying impulse response of audio reverberations.
 As shown in \fig{fig:teaser}, our model can model the spatial propagation of sound in a physical scene.

 Past work has explored capturing the underlying acoustics of a scene \citep{raghuvanshi2014parametric, raghuvanshi2018parametric, chaitanya2020directional}.
-These models, however, require manually designing acoustic functions which, critically, prevent such approaches from being applied to arbitrary scenes.
+These models, however, require handcrafted parameterizations which, critically, prevent such approaches from being applied to arbitrary scenes.
 In this work, we extend this approach by constructing an implicit neural representation which captures, in a \textit{generic manner}, the underlying acoustics of a scene.
-In particular, following \citep{raghuvanshi2014parametric}, we define the acoustic modeling problem as modeling the impulse-response a listener receives given a sound emitted at an emitter location (as illustrated in \fig{fig:teaser}) and across all possible emitter-listener pairs in a scene.
-This learned representation inherently captures the pattern of all acoustic reverberations in a scene.
-Because a complete field of acoustic reverberations of a complex scene can be hundreds of gigabytes in size, the compact and continuous nature of our learned representation enables useful virtual reality and gaming applications.